The 15 Best Yoga Poses to Build Better Balance

 Benefits: Strengthens the arms, legs, and core.
 Stretches the hamstrings, chest, back, and shoulders.

-Why this pose: A real workshop on integration, body awareness, and muscular activation.
+Why this Pose: A workshop on integration, body awareness, and muscular activation that really tests your balance.

 1. From Downward Facing Dog, step your right foot next to your right hand.

-2. Move your right hand forward 12-15 inches.
-Stay on your fingertips.
+2. Move your right hand forward about 12–15 inches.
+Stay on your fingertips or a block.

 3. Bring your left hand to your left hip as you straighten your right leg and lift your left leg parallel to the floor.